sreinhardt/nagios-c-standards/c.rst

 --------------------
 Tab indentation should always be used, opposed to space indentation.
 The standard of 4 space tabs is generally adhered to, but may be defined separetly within your editor of choice.
 The adherance to indentation level is more important when working with Nagios projects.
 In general logical places for indenting should have a single indent applied.
 All blocks of code should be indented to the same level, with an increased indent level for each logical sub-block.
 Some special cases and clarification are defined below.
 Spaces should never be used to reach the same indent level as anothe line, tabs should be the only character used for intenting.

-Code blocks within function declarations and language statements such as if() and for(), should be indented one intent from the declaration's indent level.
+Code blocks within function declarations and language statements such as if() and for(), should be indented one level from the declaration's indent level.

 .. code-block:: c

-	int acceptable (void) {
+	int acceptable(void) {
 		if (do_something()) {
 			return something;
 		}
 		return 0;
 	}

-	int unacceptable (void} {
+	int unacceptable(void} {
 			if (do_something()) {
 					return something;
 			}
 			return 0;
 	}

-Function and other declarations with extended arguments that must be broken onto a new line, should be indented one indent from the declarations indent level.
+Function and other declarations with extended arguments that must be broken onto a new line, should be indented one level from the declaration's indent level.

 .. code-block:: c